763-586-9988

 Your dentist found tooth decay, now what?

-If you’re among the ninety-two percent of adults who has had a dental cavity, chances are great that your dentist discussed the need for a dental filling with you.
+If you’re among the ninety-two percent of adults who have had a dental cavity, chances are great that your dentist discussed the need for a dental filling with you.
 Likely, you heard your dentist tell your dental hygienist or assistant that tooth number X (fill in the blank with a number 1-32) needs a m-o, a d-o, or some other combination of letters.

 What does that mean?
-In English please:) In simple terms, the size of a dental filling depends upon how many surfaces of your tooth is decayed, broken, and/or chipped.
+In English please:) In simple terms, the size of a dental filling depends upon how many surfaces of your tooth are decayed, broken, and/or chipped.
 The corresponding number refers to which tooth has a dental cavity.

 Dental filling terminology